ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 ``match`` schematics are open, and you do not have to specify all the fields of the ``json`` value in the pattern for matching.<br><br>

-## Converting from User-defined Types to JSON
+## Converting from User-Defined Types to JSON

 A user-defined type can be easily converted to JSON.
 In this case, there are two possibilities.